lakshay8088/Social-media-application/README.md

 # social-media-application
-Designed the Rest Api for social media application with Spring Boot with MySQL as the backend database.
+Designed the Rest Api for social media application with Spring Boot using MySQL as the backend database.